MOSEK/mosek.rust/doc/source/api.rst

     pub fn put_license_wait ( &self,licwait : i32 )

 ``licwait``

-    If this argument is non-zero, then |mosek| will wait for a license if no license is available.
-Moreover, ``licwait-1`` is the number of milliseconds to wait between each check for an available license.
+    Enable waiting for a license.

-If ``licwait`` is non-zero, then |mosek| will wait for a license if no license is available.
-Moreover, ``licwait-1`` is the number of milliseconds to wait between each check for an available license.
+Control whether mosek should wait for an available license if no license is available.

 .. index:: syeig